One Swiss Knife in the exact shape of your life.

 Or better yet, like a knife — cold, weighted, and completely indifferent to whether you have wifi or what your mother's maiden name is.

 Sometimes you need a single sharp edge.
-That's the Knives.
+That's the Tools — a hive log, a tip-splitter, a moon calendar.
+One job, done honestly.

-Sometimes you need a complete professional workflow that still feels like yours.
-That's the Engines and the Ponds.
+Sometimes you need a whole workflow that still feels like yours.
+That's the Blades — interconnected suites that share one memory.

-All of them are single files.
-All of them work forever.
-None of them care who you are.
+All of it ships as a single file.
+All of it works forever.
+None of it cares who you are.

 The Digital Heirloom